-The History department is staffed by five History teachers who all hold well regarded degrees in the subject.
+The History department is staffed by specialist History teachers who all hold well regarded degrees in the subject.
 We are passionate about delivering the highest quality of teaching and learning to pupils and our main aim is to encourage students to engage with the world around them through their study of the past.
 The department is well resourced; all rooms have Smart Boards and lessons are enhanced through the use of audio, visual and kinaesthetic resources.

 At Key Stage 3 the History department teaches a range of British, European and International History ensuring that pupils have an understanding of the main trends and turning points in the last millennium.
 In Year 7 students study the period from 1066 to 1500 considering key features of Medieval Britain.
 In Year 8 students study the period 1500-1750 looking at the Tudors and Stuarts, the Industrial Revolution, the British Empire and slavery.
 The focus of the Year 9 course is the twentieth-century world and students learn about the world wars, the campaign for women’s suffrage and Germany and the Holocaust.
 The History curriculum encourages pupils to develop their understanding of cause and consequence, change and continuity, source evaluation, significance and diversity.
 Additionally, the study of History develops the skills of research, the ability to structure a written explanation and confidence in articulating an opinion.